C4ptainCrunch/thesis/source/index.rst

 improvement if we can create an agent with a policy that does not need a exhaustive database, even if the agent is not capable of a perfect play.

 .. _sec:mcts:

 Monte Carlo Tree Search
 -----------------------

 Monte Carlo Tree Search (MCTS) has been introduced by :cite:`coulom2006mcts` as a formalization of Monte Carlo methods applied to tree search that were previously explored by others, among which :cite:`Bouzy2004montecarlo`.
-Since then, MCTS has been a major advancement and topic of interest in the field of AI research, particularly for games and planning problems.
+Since then, MCTS has been a major advancement and topic of interest in the field of artificial intelligence research, particularly for games and planning problems.

 .. todo:: This section is still a work in progress